 My point is that God told the prophet

 Moses what the SOUND of his name is, and the prophet Moses wrote it down, so he could publish it, and because of tradition

 of men, people have a problem believing what Moses wrote down.

-to the SOUND of our YHWH, when transliterated, and is pronounced Yuh Wuh, as in Hallelu Yuh is the correct SOUND
+is equals to the SOUND of our YHWH, when transliterated, and is pronounced Yuh Wuh, as in Hallelu Yuh is the correct SOUND

 The SOUND we hear in ALL biblical